 - 1. The College shall provide a "cafeteria"-style benefit plan, with the College providing a predetermined amount of benefit dollars sufficient for each eligible full-time employee to "purchase" the following benefits on the following basis during the duration of the contract: - a.
-94% of the cost of the current health insurance coverage, or a roughly comparable plan.
-However, effective January 1, 2013, the College shall provide benefit dollars sufficient for each eligible employee to "purchase" 92% of the cost of this health insurance coverage. - b.
+88% of the cost of the current health insurance coverage, or a roughly comparable plan. - b.
 The total cost of the current dental coverage. - c.
-The total cost of vision plan coverage as provided by the Vision Service Plan (VSP) Plan B. - d.
+The total cost of vision plan coverage. - d.
 The total cost of the current short-term disability coverage for the employee only. - e.
 The total cost of the Employee Assistance Plan.